Paul Rodgers

-Paul Bernard Rodgers (born 17 December 1949) is an English-Canadian singer.
+Paul Bernard Rodgers (born 17 December 1949) is an English singer.
 He was the lead vocalist of numerous successful rock bands, including Free, Bad Company, the Firm and the Law.
 He also has performed as a solo artist and collaborated with the remaining active members of Queen under the name Queen + Paul Rodgers, from 2004 to 2009.
 A poll in Rolling Stone magazine ranked him number 55 on its list of the "100 Greatest Singers of All Time".
 In 2011, Rodgers received the British Academy's Ivor Novello Award for Outstanding Contribution to British Music.

 Rodgers has been cited as a significant influence on various rock singers.
 In 1991, John Mellencamp called Rodgers "the best rock singer ever".
 Freddie Mercury in particular liked Rodgers and his aggressive style.
 Rodgers holds joint citizenship, after becoming a Canadian citizen in 2011.

-in 2025, Rodgers was inducted into Rock and Roll Hall of Fame as a member of Bad Company.
+In 2025, Rodgers was inducted into Rock and Roll Hall of Fame as a member of Bad Company.

 Early life and career

 Rodgers was born in Middlesbrough, England.
 He played bass for a band named The Roadrunners.
 Colin Bradley originally had the lead vocal slot, but convinced Rodgers to sing and front the band as Colin was primarily interested in playing rhythm guitar and his oldest brother Joe (who managed the band) supported the idea.
-Just before leaving Middlesbrough for the London music scene, the band changed its name to The Wildflowers.
+Just before leaving Middlesbrough for the London music scene, the band changed its name to the Wildflowers.
 Other members of the band were Micky Moody (later of Whitesnake) and Bruce Thomas (later of Elvis Costello and The Attractions).